A Survey of Reinforcement Learning For Economics: Two Cultures of Sequential Decision-Making

 \subsection{Core Distinctions}

-In RL, \textit{prediction} refers to estimating $V^\pi(s)$ or $Q^\pi(s,a)$ for a fixed policy $\pi$ (policy evaluation), not forecasting observable variables. \textit{Control} refers to finding the policy $\pi^*$ that maximizes expected discounted return (policy optimization), not the inclusion of regressors.
-Because prediction concerns evaluating a specific policy, a closely related question is whether the data was generated by the policy being studied. \textit{On-policy} methods evaluate and improve the same policy that generates the data. \textit{Off-policy} methods learn about a target policy $\pi$ from data generated by a different behavioral policy $\mu$.
-This distinction is central to causal inference (Section~\ref{section:causal_rl}), where off-policy evaluation is precisely counterfactual policy evaluation.\footnote{``Counterfactual'' here is used in the interventional sense, asking ``what would happen if we deployed policy $\pi$ instead of $\mu$?''
-This is distinct from the structural counterfactual in \citet{oberst2019counterfactual}, which conditions on the specific realized trajectory and asks what would have happened to \textit{this} individual under a different action, requiring a fully specified structural causal model rather than just the observational distribution under $\mu$.}
+In RL, \textit{prediction} means estimating the expected return of a fixed policy, either from state $s$, denoted $V^\pi(s)$, or after first taking action $a$, denoted $Q^\pi(s,a)$.
+This task is called policy evaluation and differs from forecasting observable variables. \textit{Control} means finding the policy $\pi^*$ that maximizes expected discounted return, a task called policy optimization rather than adding control variables to a regression. \textit{On-policy} methods evaluate and improve the same policy that generates the data. \textit{Off-policy} methods learn about a target policy $\pi$ from data generated by a different behavior or logging policy $\mu$.

+When the RL state $s$ is the recorded history $h$, the logging probability $\mu(a\mid h)$ corresponds mathematically to the treatment-assignment propensity $e(a\mid h)$, the conditional probability of action $a$ given that history.
+The rule under study is the \textit{target policy} in RL and a dynamic treatment regime (DTR) in longitudinal causal inference.
+These labels describe the roles of the two rules; they do not provide the assumptions connecting them. \textit{Off-policy} means only that the data-generating and target rules differ. \textit{Counterfactual} means that the target concerns outcomes under $\pi$ rather than $\mu$.\footnote{``Counterfactual'' here is used in the interventional sense, asking what would happen under deployment of policy $\pi$ instead of $\mu$.
+This is distinct from the structural counterfactual in \citet{oberst2019counterfactual}, which conditions on the specific realized trajectory and asks what would have happened to \textit{this} individual under a different action, requiring a fully specified structural causal model rather than just the observational distribution under $\mu$.} A causal interpretation also requires consistency, meaning that the observed outcome equals the outcome under the actions actually taken, and sequential exchangeability, meaning that recorded history removes common causes of each action and later outcomes.
+Known logging probabilities do not establish exchangeability.

+\textit{Coverage} and \textit{support} in RL correspond to \textit{positivity} and \textit{overlap} only after the target policy and the state representation are fixed.
+Coverage asks whether the logged state-action distribution contains the actions that the target policy would take.
+Positivity requires those actions to occur with positive probability at the histories the policy reaches, while practical overlap requires these probabilities not to be too small.
+Exploration can improve coverage, but it does not remove confounding.